HonorLock/moodle-plugin/README.md

     - Redirection URI(s): https://app.honorlock.com/org/[organization_uuid]/launch
     - Tool configuration usage: Show as preconfigured tool when adding an external tool
     - Default launch container: Embed, without blocks
+    - In Moodle 4.3, you will also need to expand the Privacy Settings and Change the dropdown options to Always Share launchers name with tool and Always Share launchers email with tool
     - ***[optional]*** Icon URL (*You might need to click "**Show more...**"*): https://app.honorlock.com/favicons/favicon.ico
 - Scroll down and click the **Save changes** button.
 - On the generated tool box click the configuration details button (<img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/list.svg" width="12" height="12">) and take note of the following values as they will need to be provided to Honorlock to complete setup.